-parameters do not indicate any water quality issues within/ in the vicinity of this shellfish area.
 Monitoring of shellfish flesh for food hygiene purposes (2012) indicates faecal contamination in this shellfish area.
-The bivalve mollusc production areas in Killary Harbour are classified as 'Class B' for the purposes of EC Regulation 854/2004.
-However, the available shellfish monitoring at this site is in compliance with the shellfish guideline value for faecal coliforms as indicated above.
+The bivalve mollusc production areas in Clifden Bay Ardbear Bay are classified as 'Class A' in relation to clams and 'Class B' in relation to Mussels for the purposes of EC Regulation 854/2004.
 Chapter 3 of the Characterisation Report refers.
-Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are an urban wastewater system and on-site waste water treatment systems.
+Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are urban wastewater systems and on-site waste water treatment systems.
 Chapter 5 (summary at 5.3) of the Characterisation Report refers.
-Urban Wastewater Systems Leenaun On-site waste water treatment systems There are 530 on-site waste water treatment systems in this catchment and their density is higher than the national average.
-The characterisation report indicates that a smaller number may have a direct impact on the shellfish area.
+Urban waste water systems Clifden See Annex 1 On-site waste water treatment systems There are 594 on-site waste water treatment systems in this catchment and their density is higher than the national average.
+The characterisation report indicates that a smaller number are located within the coastal region of the catchment, which may have a direct impact on the shellfish area.
 The hydrological condition of the majority of the catchment is unsuitable posing a risk to surface and groundwaters.
 The risk to surface and groundwaters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
-In response to measures identified in the Pollution Reduction Programme to address OSWWTS pressures in the vicinity of the designated shellfish area In 2010 Galway County Council has carried out a program of OSWWTS investigations in areas deemed to pose a risk to the Killary Harbour Shellfish Area.
-Galway County Council have in place a programme of ongoing enforcement of existing licences Galway County Council have in place a programme to identify unlicensed discharges Mayo County Council has concluded an initial desktop survey of on-site wastewater treatment plants in the area using GIS datasets.
-The study has found that there are 195 houses located within the adjacent Mayo catchments The European Court of Justice has ruled against Ireland in relation to on-site wastewater treatment systems (ref.
+In response to measures identified in the Pollution Reduction Programme to address OSWWTS pressures in the vicinity of the designated shellfish area Galway County Council have • carried out a program of OSWWTS surveys in the catcment during 2006/2007 and 2010.
+Over 200 dwellings have been visited. • distributed maintenance guidelines I to all dwellings in the area. in place a programme of ongoing enforcement of existing licences in place a programme to identify unlicensed discharges The European Court of Justice has ruled against Ireland in relation to on-site wastewater treatment systems (ref.
 Case C-188/08).
 The Court found that by failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as regards domestic waste waters disposed of in the countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
-To address the ruling, the Water Services (Amendment) Act 2012 was signed by the President on 02/02/2012. introduces a new system of registration and inspection for septic tanks and other on-site waste water treatment systems.
+To address the ruling, the Water Services (Amendment) Act 2012 was signed by the President on 02/02/2012.
+This Act introduces a new system of registration and inspection for septic tanks and other on-site waste water treatment systems.
 The Act also sets out the responsibilities of households served by those systems (including requirements to carry out remedial actions where necessary).
-3.2 Potential Secondary Agriculture Pressures Agriculture Estimates of livestock density and fertiliser usage are similar to national averages.
+3.2 Potential Secondary Pressures Agriculture Agriculture Estimates of livestock density and fertiliser usage are lower than the national averages.
 However, the prevalence of wet soil types in the catchment means that there is a potential risk of agricultural runoff.
-In response to measures identified in the Pollution Reduction Programme to address Agricultural pressures in the vicinity of the designated shellfish area Galway County Council undertook a preliminary investigation into farming activities in the vicinity of the shellfish growing waters.
-Mayo County Council has identified 64 addresses which have been categorised as involved in crop or animal production using GIS datasets.
-Six of these farms are in direct proximity to the harbour.
-4.0 PROTECTED AREAS Designated Shellfish Areas Killary Harbour designated Shellfish Waters
+4.0 PROTECTED AREAS Designated Shellfish Areas Clifden Bay/Ardbear Bay designated Shellfish Waters Adjacent Areas- Mannin Bay designated Shellfish Waters